 Sum involved in corruption allegations: USD 12 million

-Sailesh (or Shailesh) Pragji Vithlani – an agent working first for Siemens Plessey, the manufacturer of the Watchman, and later its new owner, BAE Systems.
-Suspected of paying bribes to Tanzanian officials, later charged in Tanzania with perjury.
+Sailesh (or Shailesh) Pragji Vithlani – agent working first for Siemens Plessey, the manufacturer of the Watchman, and later its new owner, BAE Systems; suspected of paying bribes to Tanzanian officials, later charged in Tanzania with perjury.
 Fled the country.

-Tanil Kumar Chandulal Somaiya – an agent and business partner of Vithlani.
-Had power of attorney over company used to transmit bribes.
+Tanil Kumar Chandulal Somaiya – agent and business partner of Vithlani.
+Held power of attorney over company used to transmit bribes.

 Tanzania recognized that it needed modern air traffic control radar since at least 1990, when coverage failed over the capital Dar es Salaam.
 In 1992, it launched a search for a new supplier and selected Siemens Plessey Systems the following year.
 Bankers Trust offered to hold the entirety of the country’s gold reserves as security over a ten-year period while Tanzania paid off the radar system using future cash generated through gold exports; negotiations foundered, however, over the objections of the Tanzanian Central Bank.
 While a conditional contract worth USD 88 million was signed in September 1997, it never entered into force.

 Around the same time, Siemens Plessey was bought by BAE Systems and renamed British Aerospace Defence Systems Ltd. In 1999, Tanzania and BAE Systems finalized a deal for the sale of two Watchman radar units, commonly used for both military and civil air defense purposes, at the price of GBP 28 million, with the help of a commercial loan from Barclays Bank.
 This loan was offered at rates lower than normal for commercial debt, but far above those typical of a financial assistance package for developing countries.
 Tanzania claimed at the time that increased air usage taxes would net the country several million dollars in additional revenue each year.